quduss/alx-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 # 0x0E-web_stack_debugging_1
-This directory tests understanding of how to fix a broken/bugged webstack
+This is the second of the webstack debugging series where broken/bugged webstacks are returned to a working state